I teach online store owners how to crack the code of eCommerce success for a life of uncapped income, flexibility and fun.

 I was back working full-time in an office environment, which was one of my main reasons for starting the business in the first place – to not have to do that!
 But now with the added responsibility of paying ALL the bills, managing staff for which I was not equipped to do or really even wanted to do, including paying consultants to teach me about building a strong culture and working on my leadership skills which is not where I ever envisioned myself.

-My skills and interests are in the big-picture thinking and ideas, digital marketing and analytics,-not in HR conducting annual performance reviews or building office cultures, not designing fashion pieces and managing production, not in recommending style tips to customers or dealing with yet another lost or delayed customer order threatening to take us to a current affair if we didn’t deliver their kimono IMMEDIATELY…
+My skills and interests are in big-picture thinking and ideas, digital marketing, and analytics,-not in HR conducting annual performance reviews or building office cultures, not designing fashion pieces and managing production, not in recommending style tips to customers or dealing with yet another lost or delayed customer order threatening to take us to a current affair if we didn’t deliver their kimono IMMEDIATELY…

 With each new level of business, instead of questioning “Is this what I actually want?”, I rolled with it hoping that by building a bigger business focused on growth, I’d be able to hire more people to help, expand our product range even more and perhaps sell the business later down the track for a big fat healthy cheque.